Polish opposition supporters, seeking change, mark 1989 Solidarity win | Politics

 - Poland

 The opposition sees the legislation as a government attempt to launch a witchhunt against political opponents.
-In an unexpected turnaround, President Andrzej Duda, a PiS ally, said on Friday he would propose amendments to the law, which has already drawn criticism from lawyers and opposition politicians, as well as the U.S. State Department and European Commission.
+In an unexpected turnaround, President Andrzej Duda, a PiS ally, said on Friday he would propose amendments to the law, which has also drawn criticism from lawyers, as well as the U.S. State Department and European Commission.

-The EU's executive said it could effectively ban individuals from holding public office without proper judicial review.
-"It's beyond comprehension," said Andrzej Majewski, 48, from Slupca in western Poland.
+The EU's executive said the legislation could effectively ban individuals from holding public office without proper judicial review.
+"It's beyond comprehension," said Andrzej Majewski, 48, from Slupca in western Poland who was in Warsaw to join Sunday's protest march.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)